JumpinJimmy/Algs-and-DataStructure-Implementations/epi_ch12_searching/notes_epi_ch12.md

 ---

+## Searching Notes ##

+*   Is the underlying collection static or dynamic (inserts and deletes are interleaved?)
+*   Is it worth spending computational cost to prporcess the data so as to speed up the subsequent queries?
+*   Do statistical properties exist that can be exploited?
+*   Do we operate directly on the data or transform it?

+**Generalized Search Problems**

+*  Search problems that focus on the tradeoffs between RAM and computation time
+*  They avoid wasted comparisons when searching for the minimum and maximum simultaneously
+*  Use Randomization to perform elimination efficiently
+*  use bit level manipulations to identify missing elements etc.

+---

 **12.1: Search a sorted array for First occurrence of K**

 *   Write a method that takes a sorted array and a key.